yuvalmGS/gigaspaces-wiki-jekyll/xap97net/the-ispaceproxy-interface.markdown

 ---

 {% compositionsetup %}

-{summary:page|60}The `ISpaceProxy` interface provides access to the In-Memory Data Grid or the Space.
-The `ISpaceProxy` interface is used to read froom and write to the space. {summary}
+{% summary page|60 %}The `ISpaceProxy` interface provides access to the In-Memory Data Grid or the Space.
+The `ISpaceProxy` interface is used to read froom and write to the space. {% endsummary %}

 # Overview